 The largest fleet in river cruising will undergo a substantial expansion in 2013-2014.
-That's when Viking River Cruises will introduce an unprecedented 18 new vessels to the rivers of Europe.
-Ten new Longships will join the fleet in 2013, with an additional eight ships set to debut in 2014.
+That's when Viking River Cruises will introduce an unprecedented 24 new vessels to the rivers of Europe.
+Ten new Longships will join the fleet in 2013, with an additional fourteen ships set to debut in 2014.

-In an industry first, Viking will christen eight of the new ships in one simultaneous ceremony in Amsterdam in March of 2013.
-The remaining two vessels will come on line in August and September of 2013.
+In an industry first, Viking christened ten of the new ships in one ceremony in Amsterdam in March of 2013.

 That's an impressive statistic distinguishing Viking River Cruises in the increasingly competitive river cruise industry.
 Here's some key facts to know about the Viking Longships.